Time Allocation and the Economic Role of Peasant Farm Women of Thenmaradchi Area, Jaffna District

 dc.language.iso en en_US

-dc.publisher PGIS, University of Peradeniya en_US
+dc.publisher Vavuniya Campus of the University of Jaffna en_US

-dc.subject Balanced accuracy en_US
+dc.subject Peasant women en_US

-dc.subject Multicollinearity en_US
+dc.subject On-farm working decisions en_US

-dc.subject Prediction performance en_US
+dc.subject Profit en_US

 dc.type Conference abstract en_US